H. Raja: Political career

 H. Raja was a Rashtriya Swayamsevak Sangh activist before he joined the BJP in 1989.
 He assumed several roles in BJP including district convener in 1991, followed by state secretary, state general secretary and then, national secretary in 2014.

-Raja unsuccessfully contested in the 1998 Lok Sabha elections.
+Raja unsuccessfully contested the 1998 Lok Sabha elections.
 Raja was given a BJP candidate seat from Sivaganga in 1993 and lost.
-He was elected as an MLA of the Karaikudi constituency from 2001 to 2006.
+He was elected as an MLA for the Karaikudi constituency from 2001 to 2006.
 Raja lost in the state assembly elections from Thyagarayanagar constituency in 2006.
-H Raja was the BJP candidate from Sivaganga constituency in the 2014 Indian general elections, but lost to AIADMK's PR Senthilnathan.
+He was the BJP candidate from Sivaganga constituency in the 2014 Indian general elections, but lost to AIADMK's P.R.
+Senthilnathan.

 In the 2016 Tamil Nadu Legislative Assembly election Raja contested from Alandur constituency and lost.
-In February 2016, Raja was appointed as the chairman of Passenger Amenities Committee.
+In February 2016, Raja was appointed the chairman of Passenger Amenities Committee.
 The committee addresses the grievances of the passengers and ensures cleanliness, hygiene and safety of the passengers.
 In 2017, the committee approved the printing of passenger train tickets in regional languages such as Tamil, Telugu, Gujarati and Odia.

-H. Raja contested in Bharat Scouts and Guides (Tamil Nadu) in 2017 for the post of president and managed to secure only 52 of the 286 votes polled (18.18%) and lost against P. Mani who got 234 votes (81.82%).
+H. Raja contested Bharat Scouts and Guides (Tamil Nadu) in 2017 for the post of president and managed to secure only 52 of the 286 votes polled (18.18%) and lost against P. Mani who got 234 votes (81.82%).
 However Raja refused to accept his defeat and said the election has to be countermanded.

 In September 2019, the people of the Veppur village in Karur district along with both DMK and AIADMK members printed and pasted posters across the village opposing H Raja's arrival for the upcoming Vinayagar Chathurthi festival fearing possibility of communal violence that could be caused due to his statements.
 On the day of Vinayagar Chathurthi, the police of the village imposed 144 to prevent the entry of H. Raja in the village.

 He was a candidate for the Lok Sabha in the 2019 election but lost to Karti Chidambaram.
-He was removed from his post as BJP national secretary on September 26, 2020.
+He was removed from his post as BJP national secretary on 26 September 2020.

 Raja contested from Karaikudi in the 2021 Tamil Nadu Legislative Assembly election and lost to INC candidate S Mangudi.
 After the election, the BJP Sivangangai district president and many senior executives resigned in protest against H Raja and over 90 BJP functionaries threatened to resign alleging highhandedness and mismanagement of party funds by Raja.
-The cadres alleged that H Raja hasn't spent the party funds from the BJP but has been constructing a new house in at a budget of ₹4 crore and a farmhouse, and questioned the source of money.
+The cadres alleged that H Raja hasn't spent the party funds from the BJP but has been constructing a new house at a budget of ₹4 crore and a farmhouse, and questioned the source of money.
 The BJP district president said that he feared that Raja might cause harm to his family members through the BJP district vice president.